MCS-Quantum/GOAT.jl/docs/src/examples/example1.md

 This `num_params_per_GOAT` variable specifies how many derivatives are propogated in each GOAT EOMs and informs parallelization.

 For example, if `num_params_per_GOAT=5`and there are 5 total parameters, then no parallelization is performed.
-In contrast, if `num_params_per_GOAT=2` and there are 5 total parameters, then 3 processes are run in parallel: the first processor computes the EOMs for 2 parameters, the second process computes the EOMs for 2 parameters, and the third computes the EOMs for 1 parameter.
+In contrast, if `num_params_per_GOAT=2` and the  re are 5 total parameters, then 3 processes are run in parallel: the first processor computes the EOMs for 2 parameters, the second process computes the EOMs for 2 parameters, and the third computes the EOMs for 1 parameter.

 Finally we run our optimization